 "A Passion, A Career, A way of Life."

-- Payment due by the end of March 2018
+- Balance due by the end of March 2019

 This three-year Diploma in Sport and Exercise qualifies you to work in the field of sport performance analysis, working as a Sport Conditioning Coach who can register with the register of Exercise Professionals South Africa (REPSSA).
 Or you can work as a sport-specific coach, coaching participants or emerging athletes.
 On meeting the professional designation criteria for the South African Confederation and Olympic Committee’s (SASCOC) coaching framework and their Coaching Association of South Africa (CASA), you can register as a Coach, working with athletes, teams or sport participants who want to enhance their personal sport performance.

 This NQF level 6 Learning programme is a three year programme accredited (with conditions) by the Council on Higher Education (CHE).
 The qualification it achieves is registered on the Higher Education Qualifications Sub Framework.
 The mode of study is full time contact